rycus86/githooks/README.md

     4. Search on the filesystem for matching directories
     5. Offer to set up a new one, and make it `init.templateDir`
 2. Set up the hook templates for the supported hooks - the templates are basically a copy of the `base-template.sh` file content
+3. Offer to enable automatic update checks
-3. Offer to find existing Git repositories on the filesystem, and install the hooks into them
+4. Offer to find existing Git repositories on the filesystem, and install the hooks into them
-4. Offer to set up shared hook repositories
+5. Offer to set up shared hook repositories

-To install the templates, just exectue the command below, and follow the instructions in the terminal.
+To install the templates, just execute the command below, and follow the instructions in the terminal.

 ```shell
 $ sh -c "$(curl -fsSL https://r.viktoradam.net/githooks)"